Identity score: Credit scores

 Credit scores are compiled from information sources relating to credit, such as number of credit accounts held, balances on each account, dates of collection activity, and so on.
-Credit scores do not measure any financial or personal activity that is not related to credit, and identity fraud that does not involve credit will not appear on your credit report or affect your credit score.
-Credit scores and the credit scoring system are also very predictable—there are specific steps you follow to improve your credit score, dispute errors in credit reports, etc.
+Credit scores do not measure any financial or personal activity that is not related to credit, and identity fraud that does not involve credit will not appear on credit reports or affect credit scores.

 Identity scores are compiled from much larger sources of information, including criminal records, property records, and so on.
 Identity scoring enables “grading” of patterns of behavior via predictive analytics, from which an identity monitoring service can track an individual's or criminal group's activity across several enterprises, instead of being confined to monitoring just one area.

 Identity scores are also much more mutable and “fuzzy” than credit scores, because the source information—public records and personally identifying information—is constantly changing.
 Every time an individual changes a job, buys or sells property, or has an encounter with law enforcement, this person's public records are altered.
 Coordinating the information across so many different sources makes it very difficult to fix errors in one's information once they occur.

 Where credit scores have a generally accepted model of a three-digit-number (used for the FICO score, the new VantageScore, and credit bureaus' proprietary scores), identity scoring models vary wildly from product to product.